 The first wine the family made from Tenuta Borgo Conventi was its Collio Bianco Luna di Ponca.

-"The three different grapes are harvested separately on different days, vinified using distinct techniques, and aged partly in stainless steel and partly in wood," the spokesperson continues.
+"The three different grapes are harvested separately on different days, vinified using distinct techniques, and aged partly in stainless steel and partly in wood," they continue.
 "Each of the resulting wines conveys the salinity and minerality of the Ponca soil — the ancient seabed, rich in minerals from prehistoric seas, which are dissolved by rainwater and transferred by the vines into the grapes, and ultimately into the wine — making it a truly unique sensory experience."

 That Ponca soil is what gives the wine part of its name.
 As for 'Luna', that reference is in recognition of both how the Moon "deeply affects nature and agriculture and to the Astronomical Observatory based next to the winery on the same earth made of marn and sandstone typical of Ponca giving the wines their typical and unique identity."